EMPLOYMENT OPPORTUNITIES

 The Case Manager reports to the

-includes coordinating closely with the Social Work Case Manager and Case Aide.
+coordinating closely with the Social Work Case Manager and Case Aide.
+The

-The Nurse Case Manager will confer with the Program Director about
+Nurse Case Manager will confer with the Program Director about complicated

-complicated client cases.
-The Nurse Case Manager will submit data on a timely
+client cases.
+The Nurse Case Manager will submit data on a timely basis to

-basis to the CCHAP Case Aide for reporting purposes.
-The Case Manager is
+the CCHAP Case Aide for reporting purposes.
+The Case Manager is responsible

-responsible for case management and benefits advocacy to people with living
+for case management and benefits advocacy to people with living with HIV/AIDS

 |||